LuisEnilton/2025-2/gemini_chatbot/README.md

-# Chatbot integrado ao Gemini
+# Chatbot e API Gateway integrado a API do Google Gemini

 ## 📊 Funcionalidades Implementadas no Protótipo